Jaws (Peahi)

 With an increase of spectators and surfers, surfing here is becoming more and more dangerous.
 Too many people in the water can create a hazardous environment for the surfers and an increase in injuries.

 On an ordinary day when the water is calm, there isn’t much to see here.
 But when the surf is way up, scores of people rush here to get a good vantage point on the cliff overlooking the bay.
-The space is tight here so some people in the past drove over the nearby pineapple fields to park their car, which angered the landowners.
-As of 2006, many of the paths to Peahi Bluff have been purposefully blocked with derelict cars set on fire by those angered by the increase in the overpopulated beach line.
+The space is tight here, so some people in the past drove over the nearby pineapple fields to park their car, which angered the landowners.
+In the past, many of the paths to Peahi Bluff were purposefully blocked with derelict cars set on fire by those angered by the increase in the overpopulated beach line.

 Show Form